 Everything you need to know about fleet maintenance

-Fleet maintenance is integral to having an effective and efficient fleet operation… but why?
+Maintenance is integral to making your fleet run in an effective and efficient way.

 What is fleet maintenance?

 Basically speaking, it’s the steps you take to take to ensure your vehicles are fit for use and operating in a good condition.
 As one of your business’s top investments, it’s important that each individual vehicle is safe, reliable and can stay on the road for the optimum amount of time.

 Put simply, vehicle maintenance is integral to managing a productive business, and without such an approach you put your business – and all associated assets – at risk.

 When implementing a plan, consider things such as:

 - Operating and maintenance costs – you know what they say: prevention is better than a cure!

 - The cost of fuel – poorly maintained equipment has a negative impact on this